Great Yarmouth: History

 The town was the site of a bridge disaster and drowning tragedy on 2 May 1845, when the Yarmouth suspension bridge, crowded with children, collapsed under the weight, killing 79.
 They had gathered to watch a clown in a barrel being pulled by geese down the river.
 As he passed under the bridge, the weight shifted, causing the chains on the south side to snap, tipping over the bridge deck.

 Great Yarmouth had an electric tramway system from 1902 to 1933.
 From the 1880s until the First World War, the town was a regular destination for Bass Excursions, when fifteen trains would take 8,000–9,000 employees of Bass's Burton brewery on an annual trip to the seaside.

-During World War I, Great Yarmouth was the site of the first aerial bombardment on England, carried out by the German Imperial Navy's Zeppelin L 3 (LZ 24) on 19 January 1915.
+During World War I, Great Yarmouth was attacked by the Germans several times.
+The first occasion was on 3 November 1914 when the town was subject to a brief bombardment.
+The town experienced the first air raid on England, carried out by the German Imperial Navy's Zeppelin L 3 (LZ 24) on 19 January 1915.
 Later that year, on 15 August, Ernest Martin Jehan became the first—and only—person to sink a steel submarine while commanding a sail-rigged Q-ship, off the coast of Great Yarmouth.
 Although he led a crew, the feat is credited to him as the commanding officer.
 The town was bombarded again by the German Navy on 24 April 1916.